AdityaCoder-N/HotelDataAnalysis/README.md

 We employed the following methodologies and techniques for our analysis:

-Descriptive Statistics: We used basic statistical measures to summarize and describe the dataset.
+Descriptive Statistics: used basic statistical measures to summarize and describe the dataset.

-Data Visualization: We created various visualizations, including bar charts, histograms, and heatmaps, to represent the data graphically.
+Data Visualization: created various visualizations, including bar charts, histograms, and heatmaps, to represent the data graphically.

-Machine Learning: We applied machine learning algorithms, such as clustering or regression, to extract valuable insights.

 ### Results